Painting protects and makes our things look nice, but paints and paint thinners (solvents) can be harmful for you, your whānau, and the environment.

 It is very dangerous to breath in paint thinners on purpose.
-Even doing this just once can kill you.
-Doing this regularly over a long period can cause damage to your brain, nervous system, and other organs.
-Never ever intentionally inhale paint thinners.
+Even doing it just once could kill you or make you very sick.
+Doing it regularly over a long time could damage your brain, nervous system, and other organs.
+Never inhale paint thinners on purpose.

-If you think someone is sick from inhaling paint or thinners, call 111 for an ambulance straight away.
+If you think someone is sick from inhaling paint or thinners, call 111 straight away to get an ambulance.

-You can get more information on this on The Poisons Centre website.
+You can find out more about the dangers of paint thinners on The Poisons Centre website.

-Lead in old paint flakes and dust can make people sick, and is especially dangerous to children and pregnant women.
-Lead was common in paint until the 1980s, so if you are removing old paint you should have it tested to see if it has lead in it.
-Keep in mind that sometimes people will paint over old paint, so even if the top layer is new paint, there may be old lead-based paint underneath.
+Lead was common in paint until the 1980s.
+Lead can make people sick.
+It is especially dangerous for children and pregnant women.
+If you need to remove old paint, first get it tested to see if it has lead in it.
+Sometimes people paint straight over old paint, so even if the top layer is new paint, there may be old lead-based paint underneath.

-- Purchasing a kit to test the paint yourself.
-These are often sold by pharmacies and hardware stores.
+- You can buy a kit to test the paint yourself.
+Some pharmacies and hardware stores sell these test kits.

-If you find the old paint does have lead in it, you need to take special care to keep yourself and others safe while you remove the paint.
-Some modern paint does contain lead.
-It must make this clear on its label.
+If your old paint has lead in it, you need to take special care to keep yourself and others safe while you remove the paint.

 Some modern paint also contains lead.
 All modern paints must clearly say on their labels if they contain lead.
 Always read the labels carefully before you use any paint.